- November 18, 2019

 - Obtain input from the stakeholders on when, where, how, and with what limitations PBPK modeling and simulation may be applied in regulatory decision-making

 - Discuss the knowledge gaps and research needs to advance PBPK modeling sciences in drug development and regulatory evaluation

 This workshop will be open to the public.
 The primary audience will include pharmaceutical scientists working with small molecule development from academia, industry, and government regulatory agencies, both domestic and international.

 The FDA will provide a free-of-charge, live webcast of this workshop.
-Recordings of the webcast can be found at the following links:

 - Final Agenda